govguide/optimism-resource-center/Token House Governance/Anticapture Commission/Anticapture Commission.md

 > [!info]- This post was originally published in the Governance Forum
 > To view the source, please click [here](https://gov.optimism.io/t/anticapture-commission/6889).
-Initially published on September 28, 2023 and last modified on October 31, 2023
+Initially published on September 28, 2023 and last modified on December 11, 2023

 <span class="notvisible"></span>
 Throughout Season 4, delegates provided feedback attesting to the importance of recognizing the highest impact delegates and creating standards around their expected participation.
 In Season 5, broadening the set of tokenholders involved in governance will be a focus, with a priority of ensuring that high impact individual delegates remain well represented in the Token House.